SystemsGenetics/gene-oracle/README.md

 ## Feature Engineering
-To determine the relevance of a particular gene or a subgroup of genes, [subset_gene_test.py](https://github.com/CUFCTL/DeepGTEx/blob/master/scripts/subset_gene_test.py) can be used to generate subgroups from hallmark sets.
+To determine the relevance of a particular gene or a subgroup of genes, [subset_gene_test.py](https://github.com/CUFCTL/DeepGTEx/blob/master/scripts/subset_gene_test.py) can be used to generate subgroups from sets of genes.